 Master Class Ready to take the next step?
 We can elevate your knowledge by customizing a program based on your learning objectives.
 For example, you may be interested in integrating Baybayin for Shodō calligraphy, or perhaps you’d like to focus on Baybayin and pre-colonial tattoo symbology.
 It’s up to you how to proceed after the initial crash course.
 We will work with you to maximize your experience!

 Manila For A Day’s signature Baybayin Courses are designed to give you both the theoretical and practical framework to use baybayin as a form of nationalistic and artistic self-expression.

-Demystifying Baybayin The first part of the course is a short discussion on what baybayin actually is and what it isn’t based on factual, researched-back historical information.
-We demystify baybayin by discovering its origins, its evolution, extinction, and finally its revival.
+Demystifying Baybayin The first part of the course is a short discussion on what Baybayin actually is and what it isn’t based on factual, researched-backed historical information.
+We demystify Baybayin by discovering its origins, its evolution, near-extinction, and finally its revival.

-This segment also talks about the various schools of thought regarding the propagation and practice of baybayin as well as other pre-colonial Philippine scripts.
+This segment also talks about the various schools of thought regarding the propagation and practice of Baybayin as well as other surviving pre-colonial Philippine scripts.